mkj/sunset/docs/design.md

 ## Serialisation/deserialisation

-Previously the code used serde with a custom `Serializer`/`Deserializer`.
+Previously the code used `serde` with a custom `Serializer`/`Deserializer`.
 That worked fine for serializing and `derive(Deserialize)`, but deserializing enums was a pain.
-For types like `packets::ChannelRequest` the deserializer had to stash the channel request type string from the parent struct somewhere, then use that later when deserialising the `ChannelReqType` enum.
+For types like `packets::ChannelRequest` the deserializer had to stash the channel request type string from the `ChannelRequest` struct somewhere, then use that later when deserialising the `ChannelReqType` enum.
 Other response packets like number 60 `Userauth60` mean completely different things depending on the previous request, but that state is hard to pass through the deserializer.